skulpt/skulpt/source/basic.rst

 repetitive counting by ``num``.
 What happens at that point is up to you.

-To simulate the circle, we will use a queue (see Figure {qu:potatoqueue}).
+To simulate the circle, we will use a queue (see Figure {qupotatoqueue}).
 Assume that the child holding the potato will be at the front of the queue.
 Upon passing the potato, the simulation will simply dequeue and then immediately enqueue that child, putting her at the end of the line.
 She will then wait until all the others have